-The Prospect Management Policy established the roles and expectations of University representatives who manage relationships with prospects and donors.
-A transparent prospect management system is essential to the success of the University's fundraising efforts and can only be accomplished with the full participation of all staff across the University.
+The Prospect Management Policy establishes the roles and expectations of University representatives who manage relationships with prospects and donors.

-The Prospect Manager, also known as the Primary Gift Officer, is responsible for managing the University's overall relationship with the prospect.
+The Primary Gift Officer, also known as the Prospect Manager, is responsible for managing the University's overall relationship with the prospect.
 Below, we will review the role and responsibilities of the Primary Gift Officer and the expectations for managing assigned prospects.

 Primary Gift Officer Role